MSc Advanced Professional Practice Musculoskeletal Neuroscience

 Our MSc APP Musculoskeletal Neuroscience course is flexible and can be tailored so that if you are in full-time practice, you can study almost entirely at a distance, seek out your own learning direction and sources, and gain a qualification that equips you with an increased knowledge and detailed understanding of neuroscience as applied to your own professional practice.

 All of our MSc APP courses are split into three stages, and you have the chance to get a qualification even if you can’t commit to the entire MSc course of three or four years of study.
-At the end of stage one you’ll qualify for a PgCert (60 M credits), at stage two you’ll qualify for a PgDip (120 M credits), and finally an MSc at the end of stage three (180 M credits).
+At the end of stage one, you’ll qualify for a PgCert (60 Level 7 credits), at stage two you’ll qualify for a PgDip (120 Level 7 credits) and finally an MSc at the end of stage three (180 Level 7 credits).

 *The term musculoskeletal used here encompasses relevant nervous system structure and function that serves and relates to the musculoskeletal system essentially what is sometimes defined as the ‘neuromusculoskeletal system.'